ducky4life/klofr/README.md

 - compile a custom dictionary from a directory from command
 - add/remove/compile/backup dictionary from command
 - autocorrect words from command (/autocorrect)
+- autocorrect files from command (/autocorrect_file)
-- autocorrect words from channel
+- autocorrect words from every message in a channel using autoresponder

 ### directory structure